Flood Exposure and Asset Repricing

 The event study specification estimates dynamic treatment effects at each year relative to the LOMR:

-where z indexes zip codes, t indexes quarters, and Ez is the LOMR effective date for treated zip z.
+where z indexes zip codes, t indexes quarters, c(z) maps zip to county, y(t) maps quarter to calendar year, and Ez is the LOMR effective date for treated zip z.
 The coefficients of interest are the βτ, which trace out the treatment effect at each event-time bin relative to the omitted reference period (τ = −1, the year before the LOMR).

 Results